Gina's Piano

 Steinway Grand Regulation

-Your thoughtfulness and craftsmanship is very much appreciated.
+Your thoughtfulness and craftsmanship are deeply appreciated.
 I can’t thank you enough for providing me with a new Steinway Piano!
-That is what I feel every time I sit down to play.
-It’s a new experience.
-Your painstaking and exact workmanship in regulating the action resulted in what it should have been 23 years ago!
+Every time I sit down to play, it feels like a new experience.
+As a new haven piano tuner, your painstaking and exact workmanship in regulating the action has resulted in what this piano should have been 23 years ago!
+If anyone is looking for a piano tuner in CT or specifically a piano tuner in new haven, I highly recommend your services.
+Thank you once again!

 J.D Easton